exasol-labs/exasol-labs-text2sql-mcp-server/README.md

 To install `uv`, please follow [the instructions](https://docs.astral.sh/uv/getting-started/installation/) in the `uv` official documentation.

-### Remark

-Do not configure the Exasol supported MCP server and this MCP server at the same time within the
-AI Desktop tool of your choice.
-This MCP server will use the same version numbers as the officially
-supported Exasol MCP-Server.
-Equal version numbers indicate the same functionality, plus the
-Text-to-SQL option.
+Depending on the AI Desktop application or Frontend there are two different installation methods, one with a configuration that calls the MCP-Server directly, the second option requires a so-called proxy server.

-## Using the server with the Claude Desktop (and probably others).
+### Using the server with the Claude Desktop (and probably others).

 To enable the Claude Desktop using the Exasol MCP server, the latter must be listed in the configuration file `claude_desktop_config.json`.